-"The more ovoid form of the present you and its linear decoration are closer to late Shang examples that are lacking the " anges and are decorated only with narrow bands of design around cover, shoulder and foot, leaving the main part of the body plain.
-On such you, the handle tends to have simple, openly visible loops without animal masks, seemingly similar to the present piece, although our you does bear masks on either side, albeit in miniature.
-Bagley also illustrates and discusses a range of such more sparsely decorated you of the late Shang period from the Sackler collection, op. cit., pls 68-70, and comparisons, mostly excavated, Figs 68.5, 70.2, 70.3, 71.2 and 71.3.
+The more ovoid form of the present you and its linear decoration are closer to late Shang examples that are lacking the "angles and are decorated only with narrow bands of design around cover, shoulder and foot, leaving the main part of the body plain.
+On such you, the handle tends to have simple, openly visible loops without animal masks, seemingly similar to the present piece, although this You does bear masks on either side, albeit in miniature.
+Bagley also illustrates and discusses a range of such more sparsely decorated you of the late Shang period from the Sackler collection, op. cit., pls.
+68-70, and comparisons, mostly excavated, Figs 68.5, 70.2, 70.3, 71.2 and 71.3.

 LC Classification:

-Date or Time Horizon:
+Date or Time Horizon: c 1250-1046 BCE

 Geographical Area: